ucKaizen/mcpagents/slm/README.md

-# Fuzzy extrction of brand and models
+# Fuzzy extraction of brand and models

 ## Process
 ### Configuration Loading